ansys/pyaedt/doc/source/Resources/Code_Guidelines.rst

 Reading the Windows Registry
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-Never read/write the Windows registry as this is dangerous and makes
+Never read the Windows registry or write to it because this is dangerous and
-it difficult to deploy libraries on different environments or operating
+makes it difficult to deploy libraries on different environments or operating
 systems.

 Bad practice - Example 1